CommanderBubble/Input-Validator/README.md

-Input-Validator
+# Input-Validator

 Input-Validator is a simple collection of routines that can be used to get user input from the console in a relatively safe manner.

-NOTE: Currently this header uses Microsoft Windows specific calls to the console, and will ONLY run on Windows (the second function specifically).
-It should be relatively easy to port to linux (it just needs to catch character input), feel free to do so and submit a pull request, as I do not have a linux distro to test with currently.

 As this is a very simple set of functions, usage is simple: include the header file in your project.
 No library is provided as it is overkill for these functions at this time.

 The functions take a number of arguments, and only allow input between the end conditions.

+## NOTE
+Currently this header uses Microsoft Windows specific calls to the console, and will ONLY run on Windows (the second function specifically).
+It should be relatively easy to port to linux (it just needs to catch character input), feel free to do so and submit a pull request, as I do not have a linux distro to test with currently.

-* Functions
+## Functions

 get_limited_input(...)